 One of my dissertation papers explores the emergence of organizational culture.
 While scholars and practitioners understand the criticality of culture, very little research observes organizations during the process of culture emergence.
 Without context-specific and empirically-based theories, leaders struggle to create a culture within their new venture that is equitable, aligned with the strategy, and valued by all employees.
 Drawing on in-depth proprietary field data, including 152 interviews over 22 months and four waves of data collection, I show that many cultural “best practices” can actually encourage cultures that are unwelcoming to underrepresented groups.
 Instead, I offer novel empirically-grounded insights about how founders can foster the emergence of a better culture.

 A second dissertation chapter studies founders.
-I examine how Black women, one of the least represented groups in entrepreneurship, can become the group most prone to establish a company after gaining disproportionately more human capital skills as startup employees.
-Beyond new organizations, I’m interested in strategic human capital.
+I examine how Black women, one of the least represented groups in entrepreneurship, can become the group most prone to establish a company after working as startup employees.
+Beyond my dissertation, my research is informed by my experience in Tech and Retail where I became fascinated by strategic human capital.
 One of my papers, published in the Academy of Management Journal, builds theory related to firm-specific investments.
-Another paper, now under review at the Strategic Management Journal, investigates the composition of top leadership teams.
+Another paper, a recent Reject & Resubmit at Strategic Management Journal, investigates the composition of top leadership teams.

 Prior to academia, I worked for Amazon (Books and Fashion), Walmart (International Real Estate), and Lands' End (Corporate FP&A), and studied at Brigham Young University (MBA, BS).
 When not working, I enjoy hiking with my family and playing basketball.